 Troy Closson joined Mohawk Industries in 2010 as VP of human resources for Dal-Tile Corporation, a subsidiary of Mohawk Industries that manufactures, distributes and markets high-quality ceramic tile and natural stone products.
 Dal-Tile is the largest ceramic tile manufacturer in the U.S. and one of the largest tile manufacturers in the world employing over 8,000 associates.
 Closson has more than 20 years of experience in human resources, working for a variety of companies including Stanley Black & Decker, Black and Decker and Ingersoll-Rand Company.
 He is an experienced and influential senior human resources leader with a strong record of delivering results, developing talent and partnering with executive leaders in global matrix organizations.
 Closson earned his MBA from Wake Forest University and his B.S. in management from Guilford College.

-HR Data, Reporting, and Analytics Manager Devon Energy Corporation
+Senior Director HRIS, Data, Reporting & Analytics Devon Energy Corporation

 Jason George is director of human resources data, reporting and analytics and brings a background of various roles in the oil and gas industry including engineering, commercial, investment appraisal, treasury, strategic planning and workforce planning.
 He has a passion for transforming raw data into solid intelligence by using the analytical principles of statistics, optimization, economic modeling, investment theory, and more to transform the human capital space.
 George earned a bachelor of science in chemical engineering from Kansas State University and an MBA from Houston Baptist University.